-- 3.24 There is little evidence of any prehistoric activity in the Conservation Area, but evidence indicates that the ridge top on which the Conservation Area sits appears to have been an early routeway and Mesolithic and Iron Age sites and finds have been discovered nearby.
-The lack of evidence of prehistoric archaeology is more likely to reflect the lack of archaeological excavation rather than an absence of prehistoric material. - 3.25 While the Romans did not settle here, the north-south London-Hassocks Roman road lies 3.7km west of the centre of East Grinstead.
+- 3.23 There is little evidence of any prehistoric activity in the Conservation Area, but evidence indicates that the ridge top on which the Conservation Area sits appears to have been an early routeway and Mesolithic and Iron Age sites and finds have been discovered nearby.
+The lack of evidence of prehistoric archaeology is more likely to reflect the lack of archaeological excavation rather than an absence of prehistoric material. - 3,24 While the Romans did not settle here, the north-south London-Hassocks Roman road lies 3.7km west of the centre of East Grinstead.
 The Romans also had ironworking sites in the area, including one near Kingscote to the south of East Grinstead.
-After the Romans left, the Saxons who arrived in Sussex during fifth century carried on smelting iron along the small streams in the area.
-However, within the Conservation Area, no excavations have revealed Romano-British or Saxon archaeology, again perhaps reflecting the lack of archaeological excavation rather than an absence of material remains of this period. - 3.26 Evidence for the early origins of the town would suggest that like some other settlements in the High Weald, it originated as an open area or focal point for trade on major routeways and to which churches were attracted to serve the dispersed settlements. - 3.27 The town centre has not been subject any significant archaeological excavation and record.
-There is a need to better understand the archaeological evidence of the pre-urban usage of the town,
+After the Romans left, the Saxons who arrived in Sussex during 5th century carried on smelting iron along the small streams in the area.
+However, within the Conservation Area, no excavations have revealed Romano-British or Saxon archaeology, again perhaps reflecting the lack of archaeological excavation rather than an absence of material remains of this period. - 3.25 Evidence for the early origins of the town would suggest that like some other settlements in the High Weald, it originated as an open area or focal point for trade on major routeways and to which churches were attracted to serve the dispersed settlements. - 3.26 The town centre has not been subject any significant archaeological excavation and record.
+There is a need to better understand the archaeological evidence of the pre-urban usage of the town, including the early church and the earlier market or focal point.
+As a result of the good survival of medieval plots and buildings on these, the potential for archaeology in the Conservation Area is high.

-4. Spatial Analysis
+Spatial Analysis